Ozark National Scenic Riverways: History

 Sarvis (2002, 2000) traces the controversy over the creation of the Ozark National Scenic Riverways (ONSR) in southeastern Missouri.
 Boasting clear rivers and spectacular landscape, the area saw a political contest for control of river recreational development between two federal agencies, the National Park Service (NPS) and the Forest Service.
 Local residents opposed NPS plans that included eminent domain acquisition of private property.
 Both agencies presented rival bills in Congress, and in 1964 the NPS plan was selected by Congress.
 In the long run the NPS has successfully accommodated and supervised OSNR recreation for two million visitors a year.
 By contrast, the Forest Service's nearby recreational activities have handled no more than 16,000 visitors yearly.

-America the Beautiful Coin Series
+America the Beautiful coin series

-In 2017, the park was featured in the U.S. Mint America the Beautiful Quarters series.
-The design is an image of Alley Mill that was created by Renata Gordon and sculpted by Ron Sanders.
+In 2017, the mill was featured in the U.S. Mint America the Beautiful Quarters series.
+The design is an image of Alley Mill that was created by Ron Sanders and sculpted by Renata Gordon.